 Sophomore students can select roommates prior to room selection and sign up for a space together.
 If students do not have enough roommates to fill an apartment, Student Life and Housing will find available roommates.

 Incoming freshmen and transfer students should submit their housing deposit with their enrollment deposit or through the applicant portal at go.cia.edu/status/.
 Returning students should pay deposits through myCIA.

-Once the housing application and deposit has been submitted, students must complete additional online housing forms.
+Once the housing fee has been submitted, students must complete additional online housing forms.
 Forms include a Residence Hall Contract, Emergency Medical Information, Meal Plan Selection, and additional health forms.
-These forms will be available through the online StART pre-orientation program after May 1.
+These forms will be available through the online StART pre-orientation program after June 1.

 The Uptown Residence Hall is managed by the Director of Student Life and Housing, and it is staffed by a graduate hall director and resident assistants.